• Skip to primary navigation

 The first potential rate cut due to HB 8 is calculated based on data for fiscal year 2021, which ended last summer.
 At that time, the rainy day fund equaled 15% of General Fund receipts (thereby meeting condition #1), and receipts exceeded the appropriations and costs mentioned in HB 8’s condition #2 by an estimated $323 million.
 That will trigger an automatic reduction in the individual income tax rate from 5% to 4.5% starting Jan.
 1, 2023, costing Kentucky’s General Fund approximately $594 million annually when fully phased in.

 The second potential rate cut from 4.5% to 4% is calculated based on fiscal year 2022 that ended on June 30th.
-The rainy day fund is currently equal to 11.9% of General Fund revenues before any of the new surplus is added to the General Fund, meeting condition #1 (a preliminary estimate puts says it will be 18.4% once the additional amount is added).
+With the new surplus, the rainy day fund balance has grown to $2.7 billion or 18.4% of 2022 General Fund revenues, meeting condition #1.
 Receipts exceeded the appropriations and costs mentioned in condition #2 by an estimated $962 million.
 With both conditions met, there is now expected to be another reduction in the individual income tax rate to 4% starting Jan.
 1, 2024 if — as stipulated under HB 8 for this and any subsequent rate cuts — the General Assembly takes action.

 If the General Assembly implements the reduction from 4.5% to 4%, the total annual cost of HB 8 will exceed $1.1 billion (counting the small amount of new revenue HB 8 raises from sales taxes on services).
 That’s a loss of 1 out of every 13 dollars in the state’s budget, a hole close to what the state spends annually on all 8 universities and 16 community colleges.